shahedmehdawi/VetSystem/README.md

     email VARCHAR(255) NOT NULL UNIQUE,
     salt BINARY(32) NOT NULL,
-    role ENUM('normal_user', 'doctor', 'admin') NOT NULL DEFAULT 'normal_user', is_new BOOLEAN NOT NULL DEFAULT 0
+    role ENUM('normal_user', 'doctor', 'admin') NOT NULL DEFAULT 'normal_user', is_new BOOLEAN NOT NULL DEFAULT FALSE
 );
 </pre>
 </details>